pintub/dataStructure-algo/DP.md

 ##### :rocket: 01-Knapsack.
 An item can be filled in knapsack 0 or 1 times, So not repeated times.
 Return max profit.
 ##### :rocket: Can SubSet Problem or canSum, if a subset(not continuous) of given array can generate targetSum
-##### :rocket: Is Equal-Sum-2-Partitions-Possible Problem. if 2 subset of given array can generate same sum => if a subset of given array can generate arraySum/2
+##### :rocket: Is Equal-Sum-2-Partitions-Possible Problem. if 2 subset of given array can generate same sum => if a subset of given array can generate arraySum/2.
+- Note: Here, partition is not substring partition unlike MCM Partition problems

 ##### :rocket: countSum.
 How many subsets of given array can generate targetSum ?
 ##### :rocket: minDifferenceOfTwoPartitions.
 Return the minimum difference of any 2 partitions of an array
 ##### :rocket: countWaysOfTwoPartitionsWithGivenDifference(nums[], difference).
 Return the count of possible ways where S1 - S2 = diff